News & Buzz

 The coast of Zambujeira do Mar in the Alentejo region hosts one of Portugal’s biggest summer festivals.
 Meo Sudoest usually has it all: DJs, pop, reggae, rap, and Indie.
 Having held its first edition in 1997, this music festival has established a solid reputation as a “must-go-to” music festival.

-Ticket prices begin at 50 euros and the lineup includes David Guetta, who’s crazy hot after “I’m Good (Blue)” with Bebe Rexha, and Metro Boomin among many others.
+Ticket prices used to start at 50 euros, if you buy your ticket now, it starts at 125 euros with a camping option.
+The lineup includes David Guetta, who’s crazy hot after “I’m Good (Blue)” with Bebe Rexha, and Metro Boomin among many others.

 You can get tickets here.